 Medical Assistant Test

-Find Medical Assistant practice tests and practice exam questions applicable to the Certified Medical Assistant (CMA), the Registered Medical Assistant (RMA) certification and the National Certified Medical Assistant (NCMA) credential.
+Find Medical Assistant practice tests and practice exam questions, and other preparation resources, applicable to the Certified Medical Assistant (CMA), the Registered Medical Assistant (RMA) certification, the National Certified Medical Assistant (NCMA) and the Clinical Medical Assistant Certification (CCMA).
 For more information, see our Review of Medical Assistant Exams at the bottom of this page.

 Review of Medical Assistant Exams - an excerpt from our full-length Medical Assistant Practice Exam with 300 questions with fully explained answers, review and testing tips.

 There are a number of certifying bodies across the country.
 The three most prevalent are the medical assistant certifications offered by the American Association of Medical Assistants (AAMA), the American Medical Technologists (AMT) and the National Center for Competency Testing (NCCT).
 In most cases, certification by any of these organizations will be accepted nationally.
 Check with your employer to see what certification they prefer.
 There is no state licensure requirement for medical assistants unless a medical assistant seeks to work in a specialty area, like in radiography.
 Each of these organizations and their certification tests will be discussed below.

 The certification exam through the AAMA is offered to students who have graduated with a certificate of proficiency or higher in medical assisting from an educational institution that is accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 Students who have attended schools that are not accredited by either of these organizations are not eligible to sit for the certification exam through the AAMA.
 Those students who do not meet the above criteria and still apply for the exam will have their applications cancelled and charged an administrative fee